0

 Immediate value — what it's worth today

-Each card pulled from a Lucky Hand booster has a real and verifiable market value on Cardmarket.
+Each card pulled from a The Lucky Hand booster has a real and verifiable market value on Cardmarket.
 A Japanese AR is worth between €5 and €80 depending on the illustrated Pokémon.
 An Ultra-Rare between €15 and €150.
 A Legendary between €50 and €200+.
 This is not a promise — it's the market.

 Emotional value — what it represents